-The ketogenic diet could be the best diet for adrenal fatigue.
+As for the ketogenic diet… it can be the best diet for adrenal fatigue.
 But only in certain cases.

 Should you go keto if you have adrenal fatigue?

 Well, that depends.
 Some of you should absolutely go keto.
 This is because it will make a dramatic difference in your energy levels.
 For others, the keto diet may bring about even higher levels of fatigue.

 How do you know your blood sugar is the cause of your fatigue?

 You’re going to have to test it with a glucometer.
 You can purchase a glucometer from your neighborhood pharmacy without a prescription.

 Next, you’re going to want to start tracking something called your fasting blood sugar.
 Take this reading shortly after you wake up.
-If possible, try to go twelve hours without eating.
+If possible, try to go for twelve hours without eating.
 For example, if you have dinner at 19:00 on Thursday evening, check your blood sugar at 07:00 Friday morning.

 Your fasting readings should be between 4.0 – 5.0 mmol/L. If your reading is:

 If you don’t have access to a glucometer, the below symptoms can help guide you in determining whether (or not) you have a blood sugar imbalance.

 - Excessive urination